Revolution of the King and the People

 The Revolution of the King and the People (ثورة الملك والشعب) was a Moroccan anti-colonial national liberation movement with the goal of ending the French and Spanish protectorates in Morocco in order to break free from colonial rule.
 The name refers to the coordination between the Moroccan monarch Sultan Mohammed V and the popular Moroccan Nationalist Movement in their efforts against colonialism and toward independence, particularly after the French authorities forced Sultan Mohammed V into exile on 20 August 1953 (Eid al-Adha).
 Following the 1947 Casablanca massacre, Mohammed V spoke out demanding Morocco's independence for the first time.
 He delivered the Tangier Speech of 9 April 1947.

 20 August is considered a national holiday in Morocco, in remembrance of the Revolution of the King and the People.
 After Morocco had regained independence from the French, the movement effectively ceased to exist, as the Sultan managed to take control of the state.
 Meanwhile, the Moroccan Nationalist Movement was turned into an opposition party.

 Context

 Following the French bombardment of Casablanca and conquest of Morocco, the 1912 Treaty of Fes officially made Morocco a protectorate of France.
 Though anti-colonial action occurred throughout the period of the French protectorate over Morocco, manifesting itself in activity such as the Rif War against Spain, organizing in response to the 1930 Berber Dahir, and the establishment of the Moroccan Action Committee in 1933.
 Anti-colonial activity increased after the Allies held the Anfa Conference in Casablanca in January 1943, with tacit encouragement for Moroccan independence from US President Franklin D. Roosevelt.
-The Moroccan struggle for independence had globalized, with the nationalists creating a network of international supporters that spanned continents, helping to legitimize the call for independence across global public opinion.
 The Istiqlal Party was created in December 1943, and it issued the Proclamation of Independence of Morocco on 11 January 1944.